 Keep your shoulder blades firm against your back and push your side ribs forward.
 Lift the top part of your sternum without pushing your front ribs forward.
 You can tilt your head slightly backward, but do not make the back of your neck stiff.

-Do the Downward Facing Dog pose, exhale, and use your right foot to step forward and position it between your hands while making sure that the right knee is aligned over your heel.
+Do the Downward Facing Dog pose, exhale, and use your right foot to step forward and position it between your hands while ensuring that the right knee is aligned with your heel.
 While your right knee is fixed in place, lower your left knee towards the floor.
 Slide your left knee back until you feel a stretch in your thigh, then turn the top of your foot towards the floor.

 While inhaling, lift your torso into an upright position and sweep your arms to the sides and upwards.
 Make sure to lift your chest from the tightness of your shoulder blades against your back torso.

 Tilt your head backward and look upwards, but do not jam the back of your neck.
 Hold this position and exhale your torso back to your right thigh while your hands are on the floor.
 Exhale once again and raise your left knee off the floor and do the same procedure, but now with the left foot positioned forward.

 The low lung is a simple and easy to master morning yoga for beginners that most people would find quite easy to do every morning.